GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ### Creating the thumbnail

-To create the thumbnail, the original image from the GCS photo bucket should be resized.
+To create the thumbnail, the original image from the Cloud Storage photo bucket should be resized.
 Use the [Images Python API](https://cloud.google.com/appengine/docs/standard/python/images/) to perform the required transformations.

 1. Write the `create_thumbnail` helper function.